CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250326-prototyping.md

 ### Wizard of OZ (originally OZ Paradigm)

-Experimeter (the wizard) simulates the behavior of a theoreticla intelligent computer application in a laboratory without the system actually being built.
+Experimenter (the wizard) simulates the behavior of a theoreticla intelligent computer application in a laboratory without the system actually being built.

 We can test a system that does not exist!
 Users don't know that someone is faking all the responses.